 The world-class facilities at Children's Hospital are a testament to our community's dedication to the health of children.
-Constructed in 2004 and expanded in 2012, and currently undergoing another major addition, our 271-bed hospital is a child-friendly place built on the science of healing.
+Constructed in 2004, expanded in 2012, and currently undergoing another major addition, our 271-bed hospital is a child-friendly place built on the science of healing.

 A building alone does not make a great hospital.
 Our exceptional medical teams and the generous support of people like you enable us to provide every child who comes to us with the hope of improved health.
 Children's Hospital is a nonprofit facility.
 We care for children regardless of their families’ ability to pay.